grest/esphome-components/README.md

 - Re-pull of wmbusmeters code from upstream
 - Reimplement TCP and UCP senders.
 Should be classes with common interface to use as action under Radio->on packet trigger
 - Reimplement HEX and RTLWMBUS formatter to use as parameter of TCP/UDP action
-- Add backward support for CC1101
+- Add backward support for CC1101 (only with arduino framework)

 # Usage example: